Segregation of Duties in Accounting for Small Businesses

 - The bookkeeper or payroll accountant, not the HR department, must prepare the payroll calculations.
 If it’s the other way around, there is a risk of manipulating payroll data since HR has access to employee information and also prepares payroll calculations.

-- The custody function in managing employees rests in the HR department, which has all the employee records (attendance, PTO taken, PTO earned, etc.).
-Hence, they should prepare employee time sheets.
+- The custody function in managing employees rests in the HR department, which has all the employee records, such as attendance, PTO taken, or PTO earned.
+Therefore, they should prepare employee time sheets.

 - The HR department may distribute payroll checks since these checks have already been approved.
-There’s little risk involved in merely handing out checks to employees, though the best alternative to this would be depositing payroll directly to the employees’ bank accounts.
+There’s little risk involved in merely handing out checks to employees, although the best alternative to this would be depositing payroll directly into the employees’ bank accounts.

 Authorization | Recording | Custody |